csu-anzai/core/module_system/docs/reference_lifecycle.md

 ## Project specific life cycle

 You can also overwrite a defined lifecycle annotation for a specific model.
 Therefor you can use the `service_lifecycle` config key.
-This gives you the flexibility use a different service which may extend the old service.
+This gives you the flexibility to use a different service which may extend the old service.

     $config["service_lifecycle"] = [